Ruby uses a newline as the end of an expression. When ending a line with an operator, open parentheses, comma, etc. the expression will continue.

 for instance variables or const_defined? for constants is less error prone

-than using defined?
+than using defined?.

-handles some regexp global variables specially based
+defined? handles some regexp global variables specially based

 on whether there is an active regexp match and how many capture groups